 Except, as you can guess, everything is bigger and heavier.

-Getting started, the primary steps in starting the door panels are:
+Getting started the primary steps in beginning the door panels are:

 - Finalize door width and height

 - Rough size your panels by drawing out the door on paper.
-But if you’re not comfortable with that, a sheet of plywood will give you life-like dimensions.
+But if you’re uncomfortable with that, a sheet of plywood will give you life-like dimensions.

 - Oversize the panels a few inches in length and width